prince-wayne/Portfolio/css/# style Guide.md

 ## Style Sheets

 - main
-    styles shared across all pages
+    styles shared across all pages  (header, footer, colors used)
 - Home
     styles for the home page
 - about